iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 - DVC remote storage structure mirrors the DVC local cache structure, so a DVC remote will also be evenly distributed

+## How DVC 1.0 automatic selects a query method

-## Optimization 1: Select the ideal status query method
+As we established earlier, choosing the optimal query method depends on:

+> - The number of files that we need to query.
-As we established earlier, choosing the optimal query method depends on the number of files being queried, and the number of files in a remote.
-In DVC, the number of files to query for a remote operation is just the number of files for a given repository revision.
-So, as long as we can estimate the number of files in a DVC remote, we can also choose the optimal query method for a remote operation.
+> - The total number of files in the remote.

+In DVC, the number of files we need to query is just the number of files for a given project revision.
+So, as long as we can estimate the number of files in a DVC remote, we can programmatically choose the optimal query method for a remote operation.

 In DVC 1.0, we accomplish this by taking advantage of the DVC remote structure.